tecunningham/tecunningham.github.io/_posts/2017-04-015-the-mechanical-and-the-rational.md

 I believe that lots of animal training still uses principles of conditioning: you give the animal a small reward whenever it does something you want it to, and you gradually build up more complicated behaviours.
 They also use other concepts from conditioning like secondary reinforcers and intermittent reinforcement.

-In 1992 IBM built a backgammon-playing neural net that used a kind of reinforcement learning: given a layout, the computer was more likely to choose an action if, in its history, that action was past, each action (a move) was reinforced depending on whether the outcome was better or worse than expected.
+In 1992 IBM built a backgammon-playing neural net that used a kind of reinforcement learning -- in short the computer would be more likely to make the same move again if it had a good outcome in previous cases.
 The ultimate reinforcement was from winning the game, and expectations propagated back from that, to learn the value of positions in the middle of the game.
 The program was a great success -- it was trained against itself, and quickly became good enough to beat most human players.

-In the 1990s there was great excitement when some neuroscientists discovered that levels of dopamine in the mid-brain responded to rewards in a way consistent with a reinforcement-learning model.
+In the 1990s there was a lot of excitement when some neuroscientists discovered that levels of dopamine in the mid-brain responded to rewards in a way consistent with a reinforcement-learning model.
 In particular, dopamine didn't correlate with the level of reward, but correlated with the level of *unexpected* reward: i.e., if you receive a reward in a situation where you wouldn't normally.
 This is the kind of calculation which an algorithm would do if it was implementing reinforcement learning: it would update weights when a rewards is different from the expected level of reward.

 # Additional Laws